rohit2b/rohit2b.github.io/hdpwin-addnode.md

+---
+layout: default
+title: Adding a slave node in HDP Windows
+---

 # Guide: Adding a slave node to an existing HDP for Windows cluster.

 Hadoop is a horizontally scalable data platform.
 You add storage and